Best Lamb Marinade (Easy Recipe for Juicy, Flavorful Lamb)

 Can you marinate lamb too long?

 Larger cuts of lamb naturally take more time for the marinade to work its magic.
-But the largest cut shouldn’t be marinated for over 24 hours.
+Overnight lamb marinade works especially well for larger cuts like leg or shoulder, but avoid going past 24 hours.
 The acidic (lemon, vinegar) ingredients of the marinade break off muscle fibres and make the meat tender but let it marinate for too long and the meat will become mushy.

 What are the best ingredients to marinate lamb in?